GNUWorldChannel/cservice-web-php7.4/README.md

  	 root@ircd~# nano 000-default.conf
          (check the correct shortcut there where is located cservice-web.)

 #4.
-We back again into gnuworld user
+We back again into gnuworld user (Now we add into the IPR the first IP).

      root@ircd:~# cd
 	 root@ircd:~# su - gnuworld